drogue-iot/drogue-device/CONTRIBUTING.md

 * **A supported development kit** - Drogue device is about ... devices, so having a kit that you can run will help you test and validate code for peripherals (see [examples](examples/) for what boards we have working examples for).

 * **Rust Nightly** – Drogue-device relies on features only available in Rust nightly.
+You can install it by running `rustup toolchain install nightly`.
 You can use nightly either by running all rust commands with `+nightly`, or just change default to nightly by running `rustup default nightly`.

 * **An IDE** – Whatever works best for you.
 Eclipse, Emacs, IntelliJ, Vim, … [^1] should all be usable with this